 - Time-consuming to solve the puzzles

-Sudoku (available on the Apple App Store and Google Play Store) is a popular game that has been around since the dawn of time.
+Sudoku (available on the Apple App Store and Google Play Store) is a popular game that has been around a long, long time.
 It is a puzzle that can only be logically solved by inserting numbers, usually 1 to 9.
-Each of the inserted numbers should appear only once on its square, horizontal, and vertical lines.
+Each inserted number should appear only once on its square, horizontal, and vertical lines.

 This sounds challenging, right?
 That’s why Sudoku is a good puzzle game for you to pass the time.
-Lastly, Sudoku contains six skill difficulty levels that challenge both novice and expert players fully.
+Lastly, Sudoku has six skill difficulty levels that challenge novice and expert players fully.

 - Numerous puzzles to solve